 Step 6: Confirm Destruction

 After the recipient views the message, the content is permanently deleted.
-If you enabled notifications, you will receive confirmation that the message was successfully delivered and destroyed.
+If you enabled notifications, you will receive confirmation that the message was delivered and destroyed.

 Real-World Use Cases